hfish063/hyperion/README.md

 sudo docker compose up --build
 ```

+Once the application is running, you can access it at `localhost:3000`

 ### Data Sources
 Some configuration is required in order to fetch book data from the internet.
 In order to use Hardcover API you must have a valid Hardcover account, then follow these instructions to retrieve your API Key ([Guide](https://hardcover.app/account/api)).